software-mansion-labs/react-native-rag/packages/executorch/README.md

       * `callback`: A function that is called in real-time with each newly generated token, allowing for a streaming response effect.
       * **Returns**: A `Promise` that resolves with the final, complete response string from the model.

-  * #### `interrupt(): void`
+  * #### `interrupt(): Promise<void>`

-    Immediately stops any ongoing text generation.
-This is useful for allowing users to halt a response before it's finished.
+    Interrupts any ongoing text generation process.
+Awaiting this method will resolve immediately, as the underlying React Native ExecuTorch does not currently support async interrupt operation.
+This is provided for API consistency

-  * #### `unload(): void`
+  * #### `unload(): Promise<void>`

     Unloads the model and its assets from memory, freeing up resources.
 Call this when you are done with the LLM instance to conserve memory.
+Awaiting this method will resolve immediately, as the underlying React Native ExecuTorch does not currently support async unload operation.
+This is provided for API consistency.